Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Non-adaptive Algorithms with Jamming

-The upper bounds on packet latency given in Theorems~\ref{thm:JRRW(J)} and~\ref{thm:OF-JRRW(J)} differ by the multiplicity of the factor $1-\rho-\lambda$ occurring in the denominator.
-This difference between the two bounds reflects the benefit of the paradigm ``older-go-first'' applied in the design of algorithm \textsc{OF-JRRW$(J)$}, as compared to algorithm \textsc{JRRW$(J)$}.
+The upper bound on packet latency given in Theorem~\ref{thm:JRRW(J)-jamming} differs by the factor $\frac{1}{1-\rho-\lambda}>1$ from the bound in Theorem~\ref{thm:OF-JRRW(J)-jamming}.
+This factor can become arbitrarily large when $\rho+\lambda$ gets suitably close to~$1$.
+This difference between the two bounds reflects the benefit of the approach ``old-go-first'' applied in the design of algorithm \textsc{OF-JRRW$(J)$}, as compared to algorithm \textsc{JRRW$(J)$}.